beaszt-nix/Conduit-Blog-TS/README.md

 # Test

-This project uses newman to implement testing
+This project uses newman to implement end to end testing, this is also provided from the RealWorld API Spec

 `./run-api-tests.sh`